 |SEO Strategy & Competitor/Market Research||$10,000|

-As you can see from the table above – SEO pricing varies as there are so many different variables into what goes into different camapaigns and who you’re working with.
+As you can see from the SEO pricing table above – SEO costs vary as there are so many different variables into what goes into different campaigns and who you’re working with.
 A significant concern with a majority of businesses on SEO is finding a firm with the right size team that doesn’t overcharge.

 Some small firms do great work.
 But don’t expect them to be cheap.